New Trier Township has been serving its residents since 1850.

 Read More About New Trier Township

-Those wishing to assist the Food Pantry are asked to consider dropping off fresh fruit and vegetables any Monday between 9 a.m. and 5 p.m. to help us maintain a solid and varied supply of fresh produce for Pantry clients.
+Those wishing to assist the Food Pantry are asked to consider dropping off fresh fruit and vegetables on Monday through Wednesday between 9 a.m. and 5 p.m. to help us maintain a solid and varied supply of fresh produce for Pantry clients.
 We thank you for your support in this on-going effort.

 Medical Ethicist Peggy McDonnell is available daily at the Township Office between the hours of 10 a.m. and 2 p.m. with flexibility.
 As Director of the Center for Ethics and Advocacy in Health Care, Ms. McDonnell is able to assist residents in resolving problems dealing with healthcare decision-making.
 She specializes in giving people the tools to make their own choices under difficult circumstances.
 To discuss your situation and make an appointment, please contact her at 847-609-3934.
 For more information on the Center for Ethics and Advocacy in Health Care, visit the website at www.healthcare-ethics.org.